Governor: Rural Delaware finally getting high-speed internet

-Starting in August, the state hopes to begin partnering with high-speed internet providers to focus on regions, mostly in the state’s southern half, that lack high-speed service, Carney said July 24.
+Starting in August, the state hopes to partner with high-speed internet providers to focus on regions, mostly in the state’s southern half, that lack high-speed service, Carney said July 24.

-Though Delaware is a nationwide leader in high-speed internet access, service providers have largely ignored many of its less populated, rural areas, which are more costly to serve, Carney said.
+Though Delaware is a nationwide leader in high-speed internet access, service providers have largely ignored its less populated, rural areas, which are more costly to serve, he said.

 If the state is able to recruit more broadband service into those areas, including much of Sussex and Kent counties, it could boost residents, schools, businesses and farmers, whose lives and productivity are increasingly dependent on fast, reliable connections to the internet.

 “It’s important on a lot of fronts,” Carney said.
 “There are too many cases where the private sector’s not (providing service) because they don’t see a return on investment.”

 Carney spent much of Tuesday, July 24, in Sussex County highlighting the issue.
 He first made his announcement in Seaford, which recently partnered with Bloosurf, a Salisbury, Md., company, to launch a citywide pilot project offering free high-speed internet to customers within 8 miles of several wireless access points.
 That was partially paid for with money from the state’s technology and information department.